danielabar/meblog/src/markdown/dockerize-rails-app-for-dev-debug-and-testing.md

 6. Running one off commands such as applying database migrations or running tests.
 7. Being able to access an interactive Rails console.

 This post will walk through the setup, to achieve each of the above workflows steps.
 A quick note first - this post assumes knowledge of Docker concepts such as Images, Containers and Volumes.
-For those unfamiliar or new to Docker, I recommend the [Docker Deep Dive](https://www.pluralsight.com/courses/docker-deep-dive-update) course on Pluralsight course.
+For those unfamiliar or new to Docker, I recommend the [Docker Deep Dive](https://www.pluralsight.com/courses/docker-deep-dive-update) course on Pluralsight.

 ## Introducing docker-compose